lurado/MovieDict/README.md

 ## Why not use IMDb?

-IMDb does not support Chinese or Japanese characters (among others), and is not available offline (when traveling).
+IMDb does not support Chinese or Japanese characters (among others), and is not available offline.

 ## Building the database

-* The database building is being rewritten to happen in-memory (without downloading large wiki dumps).
-See https://github.com/lurado/MovieDict/issues/14
-* Then take a look at the `Rakefile`.
+Take a look at the `Rakefile`.
 There is a task that will run the full process, but manually running things step-by-step while reading the Ruby scripts is the recommended workflow.

 ## License